kingsley9/cell-order-predictor/README.md

 The main components of this system include:

-- **Python Flask Server**: Handles file uploads and processes the input Jupyter notebooks, making predictions using the pre-trained model.
+- **Python Flask Server**: Handles file uploads and processes the input Jupyter notebooks, making predictions using the cell predictor script
-- **Markdown Cell Predictor**: A Python script that includes the pre-trained model and necessary functions to predict the order of markdown cells.
+- **Markdown Cell Predictor**: A Python script that includes the pre-trained and fine tuned model as well as necessary functions to predict the order of markdown cells.
 - **React Front-end**: A user interface for uploading Jupyter notebooks and viewing the predicted cell order.

 ## Installation and Setup